curtisjamesholt/EasyBPY/_readme.txt

 Documentation will become available over time as the project evolves.
 In the meantime, a list of all available functions is provided below.

-Extra Thanks:
+Extra Credits:
-- Charan from Just 3D Things for contributing some functions and motivational support.
+Charan (Just 3D Things), JYoshi, 3D_Bubble
 ---

 OBJECTS